-In 3 pols. crown 8vo, and may be had at all the Libraries.
+In 3 vols. crown 8vo, and may be had at all the Libraries.

-TITON DAVENANT.
+FILTON DAVENANT.
 A Tale of the Times we live in.
-By JAMES BANDINEL, Author of "Lutra."
+By JAMES BANDINEL, Author of Lufra.

 "An extensive observation of life, and the results of much pondering over the opinions and conduct of its various classes are the distinguishing traits of this novel.
-As a view of 'the times we live in,' 'Milton Davenant' is remarkable-accompanied by interwoven disquisition on the false opinions of society and the present state of religion thoughtful, vigorous, and searching.
-The whole tale seems intended to inculeate a moral, the truth of which may be doubted the expedience of marriages between persons in widely different positions, and against the opinion of the world.
+As a view of 'the times we live in,' 'Milton Davenant' is remarkable accompanied by interwoven disquisition on the false opinions of society and the present state of religion thoughtful, vigorous, and searching.
+The whole tale seems intended to inculcate a moral, the truth of which may be doubted the expedience of moral, the truth of which may be doubted the expedience of marriages between persons in widely different positions, and against the opinion of the world.
 The author's knowledge, however, of life sustains him.
-The manner in which the tale is told gives it an air of reality.
-Spectator.
-The genuine power of sarcasin, the biting wit and humour which form two of the leading characteristics of 'Milton Davenant,' are certain to command an audience whilst the strong sympathy with the people, and courageous advocacy of social progress, and warm defence of the rights of that most important and long-neglected body, the middle classes, which will be found there, will endear the book to thousands of readers."-English
+The manner in which the tale is nowever, of the sustaints min.
+I ne manner in which the tale is told gives it an air of reality.....Spectator.
+"The genuine power of surcasm, the biting wit and humour which form two of the leading characteristics of 'Milton Davenant,' are certain to command an audience - whilst the strong sympathy with the people, and courageous advocacy of social progress, and warm defence of the rights of that most important and long-neglected body, the middle classes, which will be found there, will endear the book to thousands of renders."
+English Roview.

-"A highly wrought and most interesting novel." - New Quarterly Review.
+"A highly wrought and most interesting novel,"-- New Quarterly Review.

-London: Simpkin, Marshall, and Co.
+London : Simpkin, Marshall, and Co.